 How is an option contract adjusted for a tender offer or an exchange offer?

 According to Interpretation .03 to Article VI, Section 11, of OCC's By-Laws:

 "Adjustments will not be made to reflect a tender offer or exchange offer to the holders of the underlying security whether such offer is made by the issuer of the underlying security or by a third person or whether the offer is for cash, securities or other property.
 This policy will apply without regard to whether the price of the underlying security may be favorably or adversely affected by the offer or whether the offer may be deemed to be "coercive."
 Outstanding options ordinarily will be adjusted to reflect a merger, consolidation or similar event that becomes effective following the completion of a tender offer or exchange offer."

-Call option holders must exercise their option no later than the expiration date of the tender offer or exchange offer in order to tender shares.
-In all cases it is the sole responsibility of the person tendering to comply with all the terms and conditions of an offer.Back to top
+In all cases, it is the sole responsibility of the person tendering to comply with terms and conditions of an offer.Back to top

 What happens to the options on an equity if that company files for bankruptcy?
 Do the options keep trading until expiration date?

 If a company files for bankruptcy and the shares still trade or are halted from trading but continue to exist, the options will settle for the underlying shares.
-Quite often, the shares begin trading on the Pink Sheets or over-the-counter if delisted from the national stock exchange where they are listed and when they do the options exchanges will usually announce that the options are eligible for "closing only" transactions – no opening positions are allowed.
+If trading in the underlying stock has been halted, trading on the options will be halted as well.
+Quite often, the shares begin trading on the Pink Sheets or over-the-counter if delisted from the national stock exchange where they are listed.
+When they do, the options exchanges usually announce that the options are eligible for closing only transactions and prohibit opening positions.
 Generally, there are no exercise restrictions.